 Yes!
-The ŠKODA Breakaway Series lets riders of all ages and abilities ride an exclusive part of the Santos Tour Down Under race routes.
-The Bupa Challenge Tour presented by The Advertiser lets you ride a full stage or part of the official Bupa Stage 4 route and the Bupa mini tour for kids presented by University of South Australia lets children aged 6-12 ride a section of the Stage 6 circuit.
+The Subaru Breakaway Series lets riders of all ages and abilities ride an exclusive part of the Santos Tour Down Under race routes.
+The Bupa Challenge Tour presented by The Advertiser lets you ride a full stage or part of the official Bupa Stage 4 route and the Bupa mini tour for kids presented by University of South Australia lets children aged six-12 ride a section of the Be Safe Be Seen MAC Stage 6 circuit.

 Volunteers play a vital part in the running of the Santos Tour Down Under.
 Joining the Santos Tour Down Under team as a volunteer is a great way to experience an international sporting event first hand.
 Roles are broad and varied.
 Read more about the volunteer options